ALL ARTICLES ABOUTAgnes Nixon

 When news of Prospect Park first came to light in 2011, Debbi Morgan decided to move on from Pine Valley and "All My Children" and head on over to Genoa City and "The Young and the Restless" instead.
 Now it appears the actress has decided to return to the drama series in the role of Dr. Angela Hubbard as it transitions to the web sometime this year.
 In a posting on her Twitter page, the actress said, "Ok, I can finally announce how thrilled I am 2 B on board w/the "All My Children" re-boot & Prospect Park!
 Agnes Nixon, you're my HERO!!!"

 Had "All My Children" remained on the air beyond its final September 23, 2011 episode, cast/crew and fans all around the world would have been celebrating the daytime soaps 43rd anniversary today, January 5, as the drama series debuted on this day in 1970.

 "All My Children" and "One Life to Live" creator Agnes Nixon has released an official statement on the news of Prospect Park once again moving forward with plans to produce online episodes of the soaps this year.
-Her message was posted on her official website as well as her official Facebook page just a short time ago.
+Her message was posted on her official website as well as her official Facebook page.
 The statement is as follows: